Home | Browse Topics | Jobs, benefits & flats | Starting and leaving a job | Negotiating an individual employment agreement

 Criminal Records (Clean Slate) Act 2004, s 7

-If you’re applying for a job and you’re asked if you have a criminal record, you don’t have to tell the employer about any convictions for minor offences that are seven or more years’ old.
+If you’re applying for a job and they ask if you have a criminal record, you don’t have to tell the employer about any convictions for minor offences that are seven or more years’ old.
+This is called the “clean slate” policy.
 There are some other conditions you must meet to qualify for the right to withhold your criminal record in these situations.
 For example, you must never have been sentenced to prison, you must never have been disqualified indefinitely from driving, and you must have paid any fines or reparation in full.

-There are some specific categories of jobs that will require disclosure of all your convictions whenever you got them – for example, police officers, probation officers, and roles dealing with the care and protection of children.
+Some types of jobs require you to tell the employer about convictions, whenever you got them – for example, police officers, probation officers, and roles dealing with the care and protection of children.
+In those cases, the clean slate policy doesn’t apply.

-While you do not have to volunteer that you have any criminal convictions (those that are not covered by the Clean Slate Act), if you are asked directly you should answer the question honestly.
-If you provide false information, the employer might have grounds to fire you.
+If they do ask you directly, you should answer the question honestly.
+If you give false information, they might have grounds to fire you.
 To be able to fire you, they would have had to state in your offer or employment agreement what the consequence of not telling them about your criminal convictions would be.
 They still have to follow a fair process and consider your explanation before they make that decision.

 What is the difference between a criminal record check and police vetting?